 NOx, apart from affecting human health and the environment itself, has the potential to produce “secondary pollutants” such as ozone, smog, nitric acid, and particulate matter.
-These pollutants have negative effects on health and the environment.
-NOx monitoring is an efficient way to prevent the accumulation of high levels of NOx as it helps detect the amount of NOX we are breathing in and alerts when a certain level is exceeded.
-This article covers information on nitrogen oxides, its sources, permissible levels in the ambient air, health and environmental impact, possible corrective measures, the need for nitrogen oxide monitors as well as different methods of NOx monitoring.
+Also, these pollutants have negative effects on health and the environment.
+NOx monitoring is an efficient way to prevent the accumulation of high levels of NOx as it helps detect the amount of NOX we are breathing in and alerts us when a certain level is exceeded.
+This article covers information on nitrogen oxides, their sources, permissible levels in the ambient air, health, and environmental impact, possible corrective measures, the need for nitrogen oxide monitors as well as different methods of NOx monitoring.

 What is NOx?

 In atmospheric chemistry, NOx is a collective term used to refer to the nitrogen oxides that are most relevant for air pollution i.e. NO and NO2.
 NO2 (nitrogen dioxide) is a reddish-brown acidic gas having a pungent irritating odour comprising one nitrogen atom and two oxygen atoms.
 It is corrosive and strongly oxidizing.
 It can combust with compounds such as hydrocarbons, sometimes explosively.
 Its vapors are heavier than air and are toxic when inhaled.
 NO2 gas itself is noncombustible, however, it can accelerate combustion.

 NO (nitric oxide or nitrogen monoxide) is a colorless, non-flammable, oxidizing, poisonous gas with a slightly irritating odour.
 It consists of one nitrogen atom bonded to one oxygen atom.
 It is highly reactive due to the presence of one unpaired electron.
 Thus, this results in rapid oxidation (within a few minutes) to form NO2.